-Linux+ is a $399 exam (CompTIA, as of June 2026), about $549 over 3 years self-study to earn and keep, and on a transparent score it's Moderate (50/100) - a command-line-heavy, intermediate credential.
+Linux+ is a $399 exam (CompTIA, as of June 2026), about $549 over 3 years self-study to earn and keep, and on a transparent score it's Moderate (core stage) - a command-line-heavy, intermediate credential.
 It commonly maps to Systems Administrator, Linux Administrator, and DevOps work (U.S. occupation Network and Computer Systems Administrators, SOC 15-1244, national median $99,130, BLS OEWS May 2025), so it's most worth it when Linux is central to where you're headed.
 Ignore the payback figures online - a cert-specific ROI has no sourceable basis and they're invented.
 Here's the honest case for and against.

 Key takeaways